model-checking/kani/docs/src/reference/attributes.md

 If the `#[kani::unwind(<number>)]` attribute was specified, there's a chance that one or more loops weren't unwound enough times.
 In that case, there will be at least one failed unwinding assertion (there's one unwinding assertion for each loop), causing verification to fail.

-Check the [*Loops, unwinding and bounds* section](../tutorial-loop-unwinding.md) for more information about stubbing.
+Check the [*Loops, unwinding and bounds* section](../tutorial-loop-unwinding.md) for more information about unwinding.

 ### Example